Len42/NetToBOM/README.md

 `infile`      Read input from the given file; otherwise, read from standard input.

 **Notes**
-This plug-in has been tested with KiCad versions 5.1.10 and 6.0.0.
+This plug-in has been tested with KiCad versions 5.1 and 6.0.

+Releases up to version 1.2.5 use the "old" .NET Framework and were built with Microsoft Visual Studio 2019.

+Releases from version 1.3.0 use the "new" .NET Core and were built with Microsoft Visual Studio 2022.

-The code was compiled with Microsoft Visual Studio 2019.
-It requires the [MakeVersionInfo](https://github.com/Len42/MakeVersionInfo) project located in an adjacent directory.
+The Visual Studio solution requires the [MakeVersionInfo](https://github.com/Len42/MakeVersionInfo) project located in an adjacent directory.